-Sean and I both grew up in a small, rural town in Northern California.
-We met in the second grade; being the same age, we were in the same grade at school.
-We were childhood friends, often rode the same bus and had many of the same classes together.
-We slow danced at a junior high school dance and shared silly moments riding the bus home after school.
-I always thought of him in a positive light, he was just a normal kid who participated in 4-H, Boy Scouts, and volunteered at our school.
+Sean and I both grew up in a very small, rural town in Northern California.
+We were in the same grade at the same school.
+We were childhood friends, often sat together on the school bus and had many of the same classes together.
+We slow danced at a junior high school dance and have many shared memories of growing up in the same area.
+I always thought of him in a positive light, he was just a normal silly kid who participated in 4-H, Boy Scouts, school sports teams, and volunteered at our school.

 In 2003, when I saw Sean’s case in the newspaper I was shocked.
 The child I knew Sean as was gentle, sweet, an animal lover and a total dork.
 I could not believe my friend could have been involved in such a crime.
 At such a young age I had believed that the justice system always does the right thing.
 I fully trusted in our law enforcement and legal system, just as Sean had.
-We grew up with the belief that the guilty were put away and the innocent walked free, which is unfortunately not always the case.
+We both grew up with the belief that bad guys go to jail and the innocent walked free, which is unfortunately not always the case.

 Sean and I began writing each other letters in 2007, 4 years after he had been wrongfully convicted and sentenced to Life in Prison Without Parole as a juvenile in the adult court system.
-Over time with letter writing, I grew to know my friend again and the more I learned about his case the more I understood that he was actually innocent.
+Over time with letter writing, I grew to know my friend again and the more I learned about his case, the more I understood that he was actually innocent.
 I didn’t want to know a world in which this could ever happen.
-But the truth was right in front of me, I had leaned what would change everything forever.
+But the truth was right in front of me, and it changed everything for me forever.
 The U.S., which leads the world in incarceration of its citizens, has approximately 2 million people behind bars.
 That means a wrongful conviction rate of 1 percent would translate to 20,000 people punished for crimes they didn’t commit.
 That’s staggering.